OPERATION SAFETY NET

 Operation Safety Net (OSN) provides emergency funding for women veterans who are at risk of being homeless.
 The funding provided is coupled with our financial literacy program, to ensure that women vets don’t find themselves in financial hardship again.

 Women Veterans Interactive’s Outreach Programs are unique because they are designed to meet women veterans at their specific point of need and encompass three of our major mission components: Empowerment, Unification, and Interaction.

 Health and wellness are both critical components of recovery for military service members, veterans and their families.
 This is why numerous organizations and government agencies are looking at wellness and quality of life initiatives to help veterans.

-In 2014, Women Veterans Interactive (WVI) committed to recruit military and veteran women who are seeking employment for a free, three-tier interactive workforce development program.
-WVI intends to reach a total of 3,000 women and ultimately assist 1,000 in become gainfully employed.
+In 2014, WVI committed to recruit military and veteran women who are seeking employment for a free, three-tier interactive workforce development program.
+WVI intends to reach a total of 3,000 women and ultimately assist 1,000 in becoming gainfully employed.

 Mrs. Ginger Miller, a former homeless service disabled veteran, formed Women Veterans Interactive as a division of her non-profit organization, John 14:2, Inc. under the following creed: